Boris Johnson says Putin said he could hit him with a missile - ExBulletin

 The Kremlin has denied that Putin made such a threat.

-In a documentary released Monday, Johnson says he called Putin in February 2022 and tried to talk him out of the war, telling him that Ukraine would not join NATO for the foreseeable future, a long-standing concern of the Russian leader and the warning that an invasion would bring “massive” Western sanctions.
+In a documentary released on Monday, Johnson says he called Putin in February 2022 and tried to talk him out of going to war, telling him Ukraine would not join NATO for the foreseeable future, a long-standing concern. of the Russian leader and warning that an invasion would lead to massive Western sanctions.

 The three-part series produced by veteran documentary filmmaker Norma Percy chronicles how Western leaders treated the Russian president in the years leading up to the February 24, 2022 invasion.

-Percy said on Monday she didn’t think Putin was making a direct threat, but “it was a reminder that he could do it, and (Johnson) should remember that when dealing with him.”
+Percy said Monday she didn’t think Putin was making a direct threat, but it was a reminder that he could, and (Johnson) should remember that when dealing with him.

-Asked about Johnson’s comments, Kremlin spokesman Dmitry Peskov said his account was untrue, “or, more accurately, it was a lie.”
+Asked about Johnson’s comments, Kremlin spokesman Dmitry Peskov said his account was untrue or, more specifically, a lie.
 Peskov said Johnson may have deliberately lied or misunderstood what Putin was telling him.

-“There were no missile threats,” Peskov said in a conference call with reporters.

-The grief of a family kitchen destroyed by a Russian missile strike

-Johnson was one of Ukrainian President Volodymyr Zelenskyy’s most important international allies until he was forced to step down in mid-2022 by ethics scandals.
+Johnson was one of Ukrainian President Volodymyr Zelenskyy’s most prominent international allies until he was ousted from office in mid-2022 by ethics scandals.
 Britain remains a major supplier of military and humanitarian aid to Ukraine.

 |